AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

-For more information or assistance, please contact support@ala.org.au.
+For more information or assistance, please contact [support@ala.org.au](mailto:support@ala.org.au).

 API Endpoint: https://apis.ala.org.au

 ALA APIs allow three main methods of access

-1. No Authentication - The majority of the API endpoints across all published ALA services do not require authentication and is open to public access.
+1. No Authentication - The majority of the API endpoints across all published ALA services do not require authentication and are open to public access.

-2. JWT Authentication/Advanced Access - For API endpoints that provide write access and read access to sensitive or private data, the requestor(user or machine) needs to be authenticated.
+2. JWT Authentication/Advanced Access - For API endpoints that provide write access and read access to sensitive or private data, the requestor (user or machine) needs to be authenticated.
 JWT access token can used to authenticate requests.
 The [Authentication](#authentication) section provides details on JWT usage.

 # Authentication

-Open ID Connect is used to obtain an access token, once an access token is obtained it should be passed as a bearer token in the HTTP Authentication header.
+Open ID Connect is used to obtain an access token.
+Once an access token is obtained it should be passed as a bearer token in the HTTP Authentication header.

 `Authorization: Bearer <access_token>`